0xflotus/opsmop/README.md

 * Extensive help for new contributors available in December 2018, stop by the forum!
 * Pull and Push features under active development
 * Documentated language features mostly locked in by January 2019
-* Tagged release in Feburary 2019
+* Tagged release in February 2019

 If you like where this is going, now is the time to join up with thoughts and potentially code.
 For upcoming planned activity, see TODO.md